APA-Accredited Internship In Professional Psychology

 - Group Therapy Supervision

 Interns are assigned as co-facilitators with senior staff who serve as group therapy supervisors.
-Practicum trainees are assigned as group process observers.
-The co-facilitators and the process observer comprise the group facilitation team.
-The facilitation team is expected to meet for 1 hour each week (typically after each session to debrief and discuss the group dynamics, and/or before each session to set up and plan).
 In addition to weekly supervision provided by the group supervisor, interns participate in a regularly scheduled Group Therapy Case Conference.

 - Couples Therapy Supervision

 An intern may see a couple as part of a co-therapy team with a senior staff member.
-Based on the senior staff co-therapist’s assessment of this first case, and upon approval of the intern’s primary supervisor and Training Director, an intern may be released to conduct subsequent couples work without a staff co-therapist.
+Based on the senior staff co-therapist’s assessment of this first case, an intern may conduct subsequent couples work without a staff co-therapist.

 - Supervision of Supervision